Llanos de Moxos (archaeology): People

-Archaeologists have found indirect evidence of a human presence in the Llanos de Moxos dating to 8000 BC in shell middens on several forest islands.
+Archaeologists have found indirect evidence of a human presence in the Llanos de Moxos dating to 8000 BCE in shell middens on several forest islands.

-Some of the artifacts in the monumental mounds have been radiocarbon dated to as long ago as 800 BC.
+Some of the artifacts in the monumental mounds have been radiocarbon dated to as long ago as 800 BCE.
 The early Spaniards found six principal ethnic groups in the Llanos: the Moxo (or Mojo), Movima, Canichana, Cayuvava, Itonama, and Bauré.
 The names of 26 other groups are known.
 The Baure were considered by the Spanish to be the most "civilized", followed by the Moxo.
 The other groups lived in smaller communities and on less favored lands.
 The Canichana or Canisiana were warlike hunters who occupied prime riverfront property on the Mamoré River.

 The Llanos were a patchwork of unrelated languages.
 The Baure and Moxo spoke Arawak languages.
 Linguists believe that the Arawakan peoples originated further north in the central Amazon basin and migrated to the Llanos, bringing their cassava-based agriculture with them.
 Most of the other ethnic groups were probably earlier inhabitants of the Llanos than the Arawak-speakers, although the distinct hunting and warrior culture of the Canichana suggests they may have only recently migrated into the Llanos at the time of first contact with the Spanish Empire.

 Archaeologist Clark Erickson summarized the early Spanish description of Baure villages:

 Early Spanish explorers in 1617 reported Llanos villages with up to 400 houses.
 Modern scholars have calculated that such a village would have a population of about 2000 people.

-Denevan estimated the pre-Columbian population of the Llanos de Moxos at 350,000 and a population of 100,000 in 1690 when Jesuit Catholic priests first established missions in the Llanos.
+Denevan estimated the pre-Columbian population of the Llanos de Moxos at 350,000 and a population of 100,000 in 1690 when Jesuit priests first established missions in the Llanos.
 David Block, to the contrary, estimated only about 30,000 inhabitants of the Llanos in 1679.
 Whichever is more correct, the pre-Columbian population had declined due to the introduction of European diseases, the impact of conquest, and Spanish and Portuguese slave raids.
 In 1720, the Jesuits in the Llanos counted approximately 30,000 residents in their missions.
 The population of the Llanos remained fairly stable after that until the nineteenth century.